The Minox enlightenment

 Design

 Flash bulbs feature a sealed glass enclosure housing either a slender wire or a thin sheet composed of zirconium.
-The interior of the enclosure is filled with oxygen at a reduced pressure.
+The interior of the enclosure is filled with oxygen at a low pressure.
 Electrical connections, or electrodes, are linked to the wire or sheet, enabling the passage of electrical current.
 To achieve maximum miniaturization, AG (“All Glass”) bulbs connected electrodes directly through the bottom glass, dispensing with the standard base.
 AG bulbs manufactured by General Electric were first sold in 1958.

 Safety aspects